ESRD Network 13

 This grievance process is available to provide a method of consideration for concerns, complaints, or grievances of ESRD patient-consumers.

-A COPY OF THIS POLICY SHOULD BE PLACED IN A LOCATION THAT IS EASILY ACCESSIBLE BY ALL PATIENT-CONSUMERS OF THE FACILITY.
-Facilities are required to document, in all patients' Long Term Programs (LTP), that a copy of this policy has been received and understood (with assistance if necessary) by the patient.
-It is the right of all ESRD patient-consumers to file a grievance when needed.
+A COPY OF THIS POLICY SHOULD BE PLACED IN A LOCATION THAT IS EASILY ACCESSIBLE TO ALL PATIENT-CONSUMERS OF THE FACILITY.
+Facilities are required to annually document, in all patients’ Plan of Care, that a copy of this policy has been received and understood (with assistance if necessary) by the patient.
+It is the right of all ESRD patient-consumers to file a grievance when the patient-consumer feels it is needed.
 Annually, facility staff should review this grievance policy with patients to ensure accessibility, understanding and receipt of revisions (if any).

-All patients are encouraged to utilize the facility grievance resolution process prior to filing a grievance with the Network.
+Patients are encouraged to utilize the facility grievance resolution process prior to filing a grievance with the Network.
+All facilities are required under CMS Conditions of Coverage to have an internal grievance process that is posted and accessible to patients-consumers.

 It is the policy of the ESRD Network 13 Grievance Committee to process all grievances in a timely, impartial and confidential manner.